 Today I woke up, climbed into a hot shower, dressed, and went out.

 Nor am I giving it up now.
-But yesterday it came into my mind that reading about what is happening in the world, and in the country, may or may not be causing my flirtation with depression, but it certainly can’t be helping, and so I traded information, ideas, and opinions for beauty.
-My home page is now the website of a friend from many years ago, Joseph Raffael, whose paintings are so exquisite that I have no words for them except “Go, and look.”
+But, while reading about what is happening in the world, and in the country, may or may not be causing my flirtation with depression, it certainly can’t be helping, and so I traded information, ideas, and opinions for beauty.
+I thought of a friend from many years ago, with whom I had not stayed in touch, and I went searching the Internet.
+My home page is now the website of Joseph Raffael, whose paintings are so exquisite that I have no words for them except “Go, and look.”
 As of this morning, the first thing I see in the pre-dawn hours, when I succumb to the seductive voice of technology, is beauty.

 (Dawn Rose, watercolor on paper,

 17.50″ x 19.50″ 2017)

 In the time since November 8, I have been carving out a way through the wilderness, a way that does not involve sitting at home, focused on every detail of the bad news.
 On November 9, I raged and wept and talked all day to friends who were also weeping and raging.
 On January 20th, I came home at 1:00, found Leonard Cohen on YouTube, and cooked.
 Today, I look at paintings.
 Today I will be at home in my silent house.
 Today I will read.

 It is still Friday and I am just ending over an hour on the telephone with my cousin, Jane, to whom I introduced Joseph’s paintings over a year ago.
 Today, we both went to his website and looked at every link, every canvas, every photograph.
 We read a long interview.
 We remembered looking on the Internet at paintings with prayer flags and we searched until we found them.